THIS IS ME

 photo cred Ginny Tucker

 Annet Mahendru has become a highly sought-after performer for both film and television.
-Perhaps best known for her critically-acclaimed role on the Golden Globe & Emmy winning FX series The Americans, where she played Nina, the mysterious spy opposite FBI Agent Stan (Noah Emmerich).
+Known for her critically-acclaimed role on the Golden Globe & Emmy winning FX series The Americans, where she played Nina, the mysterious spy opposite FBI Agent Stan (Noah Emmerich).
 Her portrayal of Nina earned her a Critic's Choice Nomination for Best Supporting Actress in a Drama Series and a Gold Derby TV Award Nomination for Drama Guest Actress.
 She was awarded Showbiz India's Trailblazer award, recognizing her for an 'Emerging Leader' as a rising South Asian Female Actor in Hollywood.

 Annet has established a notable television resume with other credits including The Romanoffs, Prodigal Son, The X-Files, Tyrant, The Following, Lethal Weapon, Grey's Anatomy, White Collar, 2 Broke Girls, and The Blacklist.

-In addition to her television work, Annet starred in the Sundance film Escape From Tomorrow, played the title role in Sally Pacholok, and appeared in Bridge And Tunnel, and Love Gloria.
+In addition to her television work, Annet starred in the Sundance film Escape From Tomorrow, played the title role in the biopic Sally Pacholok, appeared in Bridge And Tunnel, and Love Gloria.
 She was the voice of Eva in the Penguins of Madagascar movie co-starring Benedict Cumberbatch.
 Annet also starred in the dystopian SYFY thriller The Slows, which marks Marvel scribe Nicole Perlman’s directorial debut.
-It is currently appearing at international film festivals and has been selected as Vimeo's Staff Pick Premiere .

 On stage, Annet performed in Seven, a play about Afghan refugee Farida Aziza at the LA Theatre Works.
 A collaboration between 7 playwrights and 7 female activists from around the globe that tells inspiring stories of overcoming adversity to effect real change and improve the lives of women.